 Did you know that regular stretching is just as important as regular exercise?
-Stretching helps improve flexibility, improves posture, and decreases your chance for exercise related injuries.
+Stretching helps improve flexibility, improves posture, and decreases your chance of exercise-related injuries.
 Aside from the physical benefits, stretching also provides time to relax your mind and give your body a chance to recharge.

-Try out these stretch movements next time you are physically active.
-Enjoy!
+Try out these stretch movements next time you are looking to get some good stretching in!